andrewjstone/rafter/README.md

 It is important to note, that because operations are logged ***before*** they are executed by the state machine, they cannot be allowed to fail arbitrarily, or exhibit other non-deterministic behavior when executed by the state machine.
 If this were allowed, there would be no way to guarantee that each replica had the same state after the state machine transformation, nor could you tell which replica had the ***correct*** data!
 In other words, state machine operations should be pure functions and the state machine must be deterministic.
 Each replay of the in-order operations on each node must result in the exact same output state or else you cannot use the safety properties given to you by replicated logs.
 Note lastly, that operations that base their output state on the current time of day are inherently non-deterministic in distributed systems and should not be allowed in the state machines.

 An additional benefit of having a deterministic state machine is that it allows snapshotting of the current state to disk and truncating the already applied operations in the log after the state machine output is successfully snapshotted.
 This is known as ***compaction*** and provides output durability for the state machine itself which allows faster restarts on failed nodes, since the entire log no longer needs to be replayed.
 You can read more about compaction [here](https://ramcloud.stanford.edu/wiki/download/attachments/12386595/compaction.pdf?version=1&modificationDate=1367123151531).

+## Client API
+All operations on rafter should be performed via the client API in [rafter.erl](https://github.com/andrewjstone/rafter/blob/master/src/rafter.erl).

 ### starting a cluster of 5 nodes on a single vm for testing.
 Start all dependencies.
 The peers are all simple erlang processes.
 The consensus fsm's are named peer1..peer5.